tighug/achernar-flow-data-generator/README.md

 # achernar-flow-data-generator

-A power flow data generator for achernar-flow-db.
+A power flow data generator for achernar.

 This generate csv files from the LV network model data published by Electricity North West.